FÍS Film Awards 2021 Competition

-There is an open invitation to all Irish primary schools to enter their films into the annual national FÍS Film Awards competition.
+There is an open invitation to all Dept. of Education designated Irish primary schools to enter their films into the annual national FÍS Film Awards competition.
 There is no need to register in advance.
 To enter, primary schools across the country are asked to create an (up to) five-minute film on a subject of their choice.
 Before you begin check out the rules and guidelines and judging criteria for further details.

 The competition closes on the last Friday of June each year.
 Entries can be made here in early April.
 Shortlisted schools must be available to attend the FÍS Film Awards Ceremony, which takes place in the Helix Theatre, DCU Dublin every November.
 It is a large-scale national event with over 900 people in attendance, filmed and broadcast by students and staff from the National Film School, at the Institute of Art, Design & Technology (IADT).
 The awards ceremony is live- streamed via this website.
 Shortlisted schools must be available to attend the ceremony.

 - Film Duration (excluding credits) must be no longer than 5 minutes